Gambling and online casinos in Cameroon

 - Safari Club Yaoundé is an elite private room with board games.

-The total income of offline casinos is estimated at more than $30 million per year,
+The total income of offline casinos is estimated at more than $30 million per year, and about 15% goes to the state budget through taxes and licensing fees.

 Online gambling

-especially with the growth of mobile internet and the popularity of sports betting.
+Online gambling in Cameroon is developing rapidly, especially with the growth of mobile internet and the popularity of sports betting.

-in 2016, MINAT officially recognized their activities as legal with a license.
+Although the legislation does not explicitly single out online casinos, in 2016 MINAT officially recognized their activities as legal with a license.

 Popular platforms:- 1xBet Cameroun, Premier Bet CM, BetWinner CM - localized international sites;